expressiongz/kb-hook/README.md

 # kb-hook
-this is a c++ program that i made for hooking key presses on your keyboard.
+this is a C program that i made for hooking key presses on your keyboard.